ChilliCream/hotchocolate-docs/docs/middleware.md

 }
 ```

-The directive middleware is then included into the resolver pipline of this field in this particular query.
+The directive middleware is then included into the resolver pipeline of this field in this particular query.

-This makes writing middlewares simpler since you do not have to write a middleware that has to check everytime if the field is annotated with a certain directive.
+This makes writing middlewares simpler since you do not have to write a middleware that has to check every time if the field is annotated with a certain directive.

 Moreover, the middleware is only injected into the field resolver pipeline if needed so you do not have extra code running each time a field is resolved when it is not annotated with your directive.